 Please see the financial aid office if you need assistance because your circumstances have changed, such as your family’s income was reduced due to loss of a job, or other unforeseen issues have arisen, or your status changes in any way.

-In some of these circumstances, your financial aid counselor may exercise Professional Judgement based on your unique situation.
-Professional Judgement is the phrase associated with the federally approved discretion a
+In some of these circumstances, your financial aid counselor may exercise Professional Judgment based on your unique situation.
+Professional Judgment is the phrase associated with the federally approved discretion.

 EFC stands for “Expected Family Contribution.”
 It is an amount determined by information entered on the FAFSA.
 It is a product of a formula intended to measure both a student’s ability to contribute to their own education as well as the parent’s contribution.
 The EFC is the amount the family is expected to be able to contribute that year towards your education.
 If the family has no available funds to contribute, (such as a portion of income or savings,) it represents the amount the family should be able to borrow in order to contribute.

 It is our philosophy to provide you with the maximum aid offer possible.
 This means, we do not presume that your family will be able to afford to pay the EFC.
 We generally provide an aid offer that is exactly what we have determined is your budget.
 This usually will result in the recommendation of a variety of loans, both need-based and non-need based.

 Your bill from Chaminade for the semester will be less than the cost of attendance.